Led by Bahman Zenhari

 This sprawling city became Iran’s capital in the 18th century under Agha Mohammad Khan, the founder of the Qajar Dynasty.
 Tehran (meaning warm slope) is located south of the impressive snow-capped Alborz Mountains and the city is known for its large museums, art centers and palaces.

 We begin with the National Archaeological Museum, the country’s foremost museum established in 1937.
 A good introduction to Iran, the museum is divided into two parts: Prehistoric and Pre-Islamic periods.
-See a stone capital of a winged lion from Susa and the sixth century BC audience hall relief of Darius the Great from the Treasury at Persepolis.
+See a stone capital of a winged lion from Susa and the sixth century B.C. audience hall relief of Darius the Great from the Treasury at Persepolis.
+Time permitting see the newly opened Islamic Museum next door.

 After lunch we’ll head back to central Iran and top off our look at the treasures of Iran to see Golestan Palace - a masterpiece of the Qajar era and the first UNESCO site of Iran.
-You’ll marvel at the mirrored entry-way and stairway leading up to the dining rooms and ballrooms featuring Persian crafts integrated with western influences.
+You’ll marvel at the mirrored entry-way (pictured on page 5) and stairway leading up to the dining rooms and ballrooms featuring Persian crafts integrated with western influences.

 Return to the hotel for dinner.
 (B-L-D)